kylebarron/deck.gl-raster/docs/overview.md

 # Overview

-This page provides a high-level overview of how the package works, and provides helpful context for further documenation.
+This page provides a high-level overview of how the package works, and provides helpful context for further documentation.

+Currently, this package emphasizes

 ## Fetching imagery